eeshawn11/eeshawn11/README.md

 ### :running: [Running Man](https://github.com/eeshawn11/Running_Man)

-Developed a game to familiarise with Object-Oriented Programming (OOP) and writing more efficient code.
+Developed a game to familiarise with Object-Oriented Programming (OOP) and working with Classes.
+While the game concept was simple, it was interesting figuring out how to code various aspects of the game, such as collision detection and handling user input.

 **Skills Demonstrated:**